CallMeIce/Sugar-Cuppies/README.md

 # Sugar-Cuppies
-Website creation for my cousin's wife
+Website design for an Event Sylist company in the works.